 Everyone knows very well that when humans feel happy, they usually smile, and when it comes to dogs, they wag the tails.
 Similarly, cats purr to show they are comfortable, content and happy; they express by purring.
-But remember, you can’t say that purring cats are happy cats always, or they purr just because they are happy.
-This post is all about, why do cats purr?
+But research now shows that cats purr for a variety of reasons; some not completely understood.
+In this post we unpack, why do cats purr?

 It is a proven fact that cats purring are not always happy.
 A cat purr can actually mean multiple things.
 There are many reasons behind “Why cats purr?” or “How cats make this extraordinary sound?”